Udeste/Digits-to-English-words/README.md

 # Digits to English words
-Api server written in Javascript that converts numeric numbers in the grammatically-correct English phrase.
+Api server written in Javascript that converts numbers in the grammatically-correct English phrase.

 ##Introduction
 This web server is totally developer with javascript technologies ready for production.
 The main server definition is coded in `server.js` file.